RASS-MCMF: A full-sky X-ray selected galaxy cluster catalog: Comparison to other cluster catalogs

 A greater concern would be if there were clusters that have a high enough richness to not be affected by the \fcont\ threshold but nevertheless appear in only one catalog.
-Looking at the richness scatter and the richness thresholds given \fcont\ we find two MARD-Y3 clusters and 12 MARDELS clusters that fit into this category.
+Looking at the richness scatter and the richness thresholds given \fcont\ we find two MARD-Y3 clusters and 12 RASS-MCMF clusters that fit into this category.
 We find that both MARD-Y3 clusters lie close to the nearby galaxies NGC~300 (z=0.0005) and IC~1683 and therefore likely suffer from masking in the Legacy Survey.
-Similarly ten out of the twelve sources in MARDELS show a lack of data in DES-DR3 at the cluster position.
-One of the remaining clusters is MACSJ0257.6-2209, that was discussed as a special case in the MARD-Y3 catalog paper \citep{Klein19}.
+Similarly ten out of the twelve sources in RASS-MCMF show a lack of data in DES-DR3 at the cluster position.
+One of the remaining clusters is MACSJ0257.6-2209 \citep{Ebeling_2001}, that was discussed as a special case in the MARD-Y3 catalog paper \citep{Klein19} as a rare case where the local DES photometry was impacted by an error in the photometric zeropoint estimation.
 For sources making the \fcont\ threshold in both samples we find 98.5\% of the cases have consistent redshifts, and that the remaining 1.5\% do have a match with a lower ranked optical counterpart in the other survey.

 We summarise the comparison with MARD-Y3 as follows: for the same underlying 2RXS source and the same \fcont\ threshold we find 81\% overlap between both samples.
 Sources appearing in just one of the samples can be explained by the different selections in richness as function of redshift and by scatter between the two richness measurements.